 Editor’s note: Call destinations before you visit to make sure they’re open.
 Stay posted on what Oregon’s new COVID-19 guidelines mean for you, and follow these steps for social distancing outdoors.
 Also, remember to bring your face covering, required for all of Oregon’s public indoor spaces and outdoors when keeping 6 feet of distance isn’t possible.

 As the snowy summit of Mt.
-Hood rises in the distance, director of ground maintenance Hugo Torii roughly points out a new gingko tree he recently planted near the tea house at the Portland Japanese Garden.
+Hood rises in the distance, Garden Curator Hugo Torii roughly points out a new gingko tree he recently planted near the tea house at the Portland Japanese Garden.

 “I’m not going to tell you [where it is] until it gets bigger,” Torii laughs, “because what if it dies in two years?”
 Though the sapling is a new addition to the garden, it’s part of a bigger vision for both Torii and the garden itself, one that has been in motion for decades.